-Richland County will allocate its CDBG funds to those geographic areas whose population is over 51% low- and moderate-income and/or to low- and moderate-income clientele.
+Richland County will allocate its CDBG funds to those geographic areas whose population is over 51% low-and moderate-income and/or to low- and moderate-income clientele.
 At least 70% of all the County's CDBG funds are budgeted for activities which principally benefit low- and moderate-income persons.
+HUD data reveals that in 150 of the County's 319 Census tracts, the percentage of LMI persons exceeds 51%.
+Richland County's overall low- and moderate-income percentage is 44.5%.

-The following guidelines for allocating CDBG and HOME funds will be used by the County for the FY 2024 Program Year:
+The following guidelines for allocating CDBG, HOME and ESG funds will be used by the County for the FY 2025 Program Year:

-- The public services projects/activities are for social service organizations whose clientele are low-income or in certain cases, a limited type of clientele with a presumed low- and moderateincome status. - The homeless projects/activities are for homeless agencies/organization that serve a specific type of clientele with a presumed low- and moderate-income status. - The other special needs projects/activities are limited to a clientele with a presumed low- and moderate-income status. - The community and public facilities projects/activities are either located in a low- and moderate-income census tract/block group or have a low- and moderate-income service area benefit or a limited clientele which is low- and moderate-income. - The infrastructure improvement projects/activities are either located in a low- and moderate-income census tract/block group or have a low- and moderate-income service area benefit or a limited clientele which is low- and moderate-income. - The acquisition and demolition of structures are either located in a low- and moderate-income census area or these activities are eligible by preventing or eliminating slums and blight on a spot or area basis. - The housing projects/activities have income eligibility criteria; therefore, the income requirement limits funds to low- and moderate-income households throughout the County. - Economic development projects/activities will either be located in a low- and moderate-income census tract/block group, or a poverty census tract greater than 20%, or part of a redevelopment plan, or makes 51% of the jobs available to low- and moderate-income persons.
+- The public services projects/activities are for social service organizations whose clientele are lowincome or in certain cases, a limited type of clientele with a presumed low- and moderate-income status. - The homeless projects/activities are for homeless agencies/organization that serve a specific type of clientele with a presumed low- and moderate-income status. - The other special needs projects/activities are limited to a clientele with a presumed low- and moderate-income status. - The community and public facilities projects/activities are either located in a low- and moderate-income census tract/block group or have a low- and moderate-income service area benefit or a limited clientele which is low- and moderate-income. - The infrastructure improvement projects/activities are either located in a low- and moderate-income census tract/block group or have a low- and moderate-income service area benefit or a limited clientele which is low- and moderate-income. - The acquisition and demolition of structures are either located in a low- and moderate-income census area or these activities are eligible by preventing or eliminating slums and blight on a spot or area basis. - The housing projects/activities have income eligibility criteria; therefore, the income requirement limits funds to low- and moderate-income households throughout the County.

+• Economic development projects/activities will either be located in a low- and moderate-income census tract/block group, or a poverty census tract greater than 20%, or part of a redevelopment plan, or makes 51% of the jobs available to low- and moderate-income persons.

-The County allocates CDBG funds to areas or projects/activities which predominantly benefit low- and moderate-income persons to rehabilitate or construct new housing for low- and moderate-income households; to create low- and moderate-income jobs; to projects/activities that principally benefit low- and moderate-income persons; and/or slum and blight removal on a spot or area basis.
+The County allocates CDBG funds to areas or projects/activities which predominantly benefit low- and moderate-income persons to rehabilitate housing for low- and moderate-income households; to projects/activities that principally benefit low- and moderate-income persons; and through public service projects/activities and public facility improvements.